Automated-Amphibians/2022Robot-Public/README.md

-The robot moves just fine during teleop if autonomous is run first.
-But we still need to test the new command group to see if it works properly.
-The intake also works now.
+The robot moves fine during teleop, but it might still turn around when it should go forward now and then.
+The intake and the arm should work fine.
+The command group didn't really work.
+It kind of mixes the commands together.